-Beck Group 11 actuators may be installed in any convenient orientation, because the gearing does not require an oil bath.
+The 11-489 actuator may be installed in any convenient orientation, because the gearing does not require an oil bath.
 Refer to the outline dimension drawings for physical dimensions and required clearances.

-VALVE ACTUATOR INSTALLATIONS
+VALVE INSTALLATIONS

-Working with valves installed in a pipeline can be dangerous.
-Take appropriate precautions when mounting to installed valves.
+CAUTION Working with valves and gates can be dangerous.
+Take appropriate precautions when mounting to installed valves or gates.
+Follow manufacturer precautions.

 Whenever an actuator is being mounted on a valve, refer to the valve manufacturer's maintenance manual for specific valve-related instructions.
-Consult the Beck Valve Mounting Specification sheet shipped with the actuator for specific instructions on assembly of the Beck actuator and mounting hardware to the valve.
+Consult the Beck Valve Mounting Specification sheet shipped with the actuator for specific instructions on assembly of the Beck actuator and mounting hardware to the gearbox or valve.
 It is good practice to remove the valve from service if possible.